Skip to content

 Also Featured In: Common Birds in Canada, Birds Commonly Found in New York

-The black-whiskered vireo is a small passerine bird, found in the southern United States, West Indies and northern South America.
+The black-whiskered vireo is a small passerine bird in the southern United States, West Indies, and northern South America.

-It breeds mainly in open deciduous wooded areas but has been known to be an occasional vagrant to Costa Rica.
+It breeds mainly in open deciduous wooded areas but has been known to be an occasional vagrant in Costa Rica.

-This species migrates partially north during its winter season from Greater Antilles up towards northern parts of South America.
+This species migrates north during its winter season from the Greater Antilles towards the northern parts of South America.

-All in all these birds are delightful additions to any habitat where they inhabit.
+All in all, these birds are delightful additions to any habitat they inhabit.

 Scientific classification: